404FoundingFather/wolfram-sim-ehammond/memory-bank/02-techContext.md

 *   Tonic-web: For gRPC-Web compatibility.
 *   Protocol Buffers: For defining gRPC messages.
 *   Serde: For serialization and deserialization of Rust data structures (e.g., for state saving).
+*   Chrono: For timestamps in file naming and date handling.
+*   Thiserror: For structured error handling across the application.
+*   Tempfile: For temporary directories and files in testing (dev dependency).

 ### Database
 *   N/A for MVP (State managed in memory by the Rust engine).